 During this period, Green seems to have continued to conduct his other business operations out of his home.

 Green’s engineering skills weren’t limited to his work.
 His Christmas decorations would win community awards on more than one occasion.
-The company continued to grow; He would continue to run the company using his residential address.
+The company continued to grow; he would continue to run it from his residential address.

 Next up, 1956-1968.